ppeetteerrs/gem5-RISC-V-FS-Linux/README.md

 ```

 ## 4. Linux System
+You can download the prebuilt binaries from the [resources](/resources) folder.
+They should work out of the box.
+In case you want to build them yourself, follow the instructions below:

 ### 4.1 Disk Image (UCanLinux)
 Personally, I manually edit the kernel.config file to set `CONFIG_DEBUG_KERNEL=y`.
 I am not sure if that has any effect on the RISC-V Linux Kernel but just in case.